ewilded/shelling/README.md

 * This behavior was described long time ago, being called the "Windows version" of the famous bash shellshock vulnerability (https://www.thesecurityfactory.be/command-injection-windows.html)

-I am still hoping for some undocumented cmd.exe function that will allow to forge `&` by some sort of single expression.
+I am still hoping for some undocumented cmd.exe function that will allow to forge `&` by some sort of single expression (or some hidden, undocumented special environmental variables not visible in `env` output).
 More research is needed.

 By the way, I also really hoped for the similar thing to work on nix.
 E.g. the `$LS_COLORS` variable looks more-less like: `rs=0:di=01;34:ln=01;36:mh=00:pi=40;33:so=01;35:do=01;35:bd=40;33;01:cd=40;33;01:or=40;31;01:mi=00:su=37;41:sg=30;43:ca=30;41:tw=30;42:ow=34;42:st=37[...]`.
 Hence, I really hoped for expression like `ls .${LS_COLORS:10:1}id` to work (evaluating to `ls .;id` and treating `;` as a command separator).
 Unfortunately bash plays it safe and treats such a string as a literal: